-Course Description: This course explores how culture and historical-political-social factors influence people.
+Course Description This course explores how culture and historical-political-social factors influence people.
 Emphasis is placed on how this knowledge and awareness can positively influence school leaders' understanding of the importance of cultural proficiency as a guide to long-term improvement in schools and classrooms, where differences should never be ignored.
+The curricula for this course include (1) knowledge of the literature of the discipline and (2) ongoing student engagement in research related to professional practice.